 20 Apr Volunteer Spotlight: McDonald’s Operator John Hurt

-Every third Thursday, John Hurt and his crew drive down Clifton Road, their cars laden with casseroles, roast beef, salad, mashed potatoes, and other homemade goodies ready to be delivered to families at the Ronald McDonald House near Children’s Healthcare of Atlanta at Egleston.
+Every third Thursday, John Hurt, a Hearts & Hands Society member, and his crew drive down Clifton Road, their cars laden with casseroles, roast beef, salad, mashed potatoes, and other homemade goodies ready to be delivered to families at the Ronald McDonald House near Children’s Healthcare of Atlanta at Egleston.
 It’s a special delivery each month for John and his wife, Shiroleen, who own 17 McDonald’s locations around metro Atlanta and has been an Owner/Operator for nearly two decades.

 His volunteer visits to the Ronald McDonald House began more than five years ago after visiting one of the two Atlanta Ronald McDonald Houses with his restaurant supervisors and staff for a meeting.
 “We saw there was a need and thought providing dinner at least once a month was a small way to give back to these families challenged with such difficult situations.”